<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 While we believe the first point is up for debate, let's consider the comfort factor.
 In our experience, for your average adventure riding terrain, comfort simply isn't an issue we experience with motorcycle neck braces.

-Our founder Eric has been wearing an Alpinestars Bionic brace for the better part of a decade at this point, and he'll be the first to tell you it only takes a few minutes before you forget you're wearing one in the first place.
+Our founder and guide Eric has been wearing an Alpinestars Bionic brace for the better part of a decade at this point, and he'll be the first to tell you it only takes a few minutes before you forget you're wearing one in the first place.

 Modern neck braces are light and well-padded, and also don't "interfere" with any normal range of motion in 98% of riding scenarios.

-"We've been wearing neck braces for years, and have zero complaints in terms of comfort.
+eric-posing-in-thailand"We've been wearing neck braces for years, and have zero complaints in terms of comfort.
 In short, you'll forget it's there."

 The one caveat we'll make here is that because full coverage neck braces are designed to limit rearward movement of the helmet, tackling steep uphills can be an issue.